Rambo (franchise): Rambo: Last Blood (2019)

-John Rambo (TBA)
+John Rambo (2027)

-In June 2019 at Cannes, Stallone stated he would continue portraying John Rambo if the fifth film succeeds.
-Grunberg, however, said that Rambo: Last Blood "closes the circle" and concludes the film series.
+In June 2019 at Cannes, Sylvester Stallone stated he would continue portraying John Rambo if the fifth film succeeds.
+Adrian Grunberg, however, said that Rambo: Last Blood "closes the circle" and concludes the film series.
 In September 2019, Stallone expressed interest in a sixth Rambo film, where the character takes refuge at a Native American reservation.
 Stallone later elaborated that the story would explore Rambo's return to the reservation where he had grown up.

 In May 2025, it was announced that Millennium Media was producing a prequel film to First Blood titled John Rambo.
 Jalmari Helander, known for the 2022 film Sisu, has been attached to direct the film, while Stallone is not expected to be involved with the film in any capacity.
 The director shared:

 I have been the biggest fan of Rambo since the age of 11.
 It is so surreal to be in a situation where I can actually make my own Rambo movie.
 The chain of events that got me here makes, in a fantastic way, my whole childhood make sense.
 I can’t wait to bring the greatest action hero back to the big screen where he belongs.

 In August 2025, actor Noah Centineo was cast as John Rambo.
 Stallone had also considered playing the young Rambo himself, with the help of AI, to transform into the role, saying:

 I wanted to do the first AI… not retroactive… but I wanted to rewrite history of the earlier Rambo because I wanted Rambo to be the nicest guy in the school, the valedictorian, the prom king, and all that stuff.
 And when he goes to Vietnam, he thinks it's going to be a three-week hit-and-run, and you see him being tortured and captured, his friends murdered, one thing after another, and [his] life in Saigon.
 And that's how I became the way I became, but originally I was bon vivant–that kind of thing.
 And I thought, "We could do this with AI," but [we] procrastinated too long and they took it over and, I hope, you know, good luck.

-In November 2025, Lionsgate acquired global distribution rights to the film.
+In November 2025, it was announced that Lionsgate had acquired global distribution rights to the film.
+It was also reported that Angela Russo-Otstot and Michael Disco would produce the film for AGBO, alongside Kevin King Templeton, Les Weldon, and Jonathan Yunger for Millennium Media, with the Russo brothers as executive producers.

+The prequel is set during the Vietnam War and will be filmed in Thailand, with the screenplay written by Rory Haines and Sohrab Noshirvani.
+Production is anticipated to begin in early 2026.